Viatical Settlement Letter

 We urge you to review the Securities Division website for more information on the registration requirements for securities and the licensing requirements for securities salespersons.
 Contact the Securities Division before you sell any viatical settlement contracts in or from Washington.
 The best way to avoid financial problems, embarrassment and regulatory sanctions is to check out any investment before you sell it.
 Do not hesitate to contact this office if you wish to discuss this matter, either generally or with respect to a particular viatical product.
 Inquiries may be directed to Martin Cordell, Securities Examiner, at 360-902-8766 or PO Box 9033, Olympia WA 98507-9033.

 Lastly, we want to caution you about using terms similar to "financial planner" in describing your business.
 Use of such terms may trigger a requirement to either register as an investment adviser or provide the written disclosure set forth in WAC 460-24A-045 to your clients, so that they are clear on what services you are providing and how you are being compensated.
-The investment adviser rules can be found on the website, or a copy of the rules may be obtained by contacting Cheryl Pearson at 360-902-8760 option 1.
+The investment adviser rules can be found on the website.

 Director of Securities